 Two hours and one-and-a-half boxes of kleenex later, I was a blubbering wreck.
 What a wonderful movie.
 And I never, ever want to see it again.

-The same scenario occurred a couple of years ago when my daughter and I decided to have a family movie night one Friday, featuring a DVD off my Netflix queue.
+The same scenario occurred a couple of years ago when my daughter and I decided to have a family movie night one Friday, featuring a DVD we'd been gifted.
 It looked so good!
 A tale of a magical land with cool monsters and tween kids as protagonists - we settled in, ready for a fun kid-friendly movie.
 The movie?

 "Bridge to Terabithia."

-Neither of us had read the book - a mistake I will not be repeating in the future.
-We loved that movie.
+Neither of us had read the book - a mistake of epic proportions.
+We loved the movie.
 The characters were wonderfully written and cast.
 The special effects were great.
 But the ending tore our hearts from our chests and we agreed that we can never, not ever, watch that movie again.

 I have a whole list of movies that fit this bill.
 "The Road," "Brokeback Mountain" and "Dead Poet's Society" come immediately to mind, and of course, from the moment I became a mother I knew I could never again watch Meryl Streep's sublime performance in "Sophie's Choice".
 It's just not even remotely possible.